Connecting dynamical quantum phase transitions and topological steady-state transitions by tuning the energy gap: The scaling of the dynamical free energy

-{\it The scaling of the dynamical free energy:} The lowest-order expansion of $\vec{d}_{\textbf{k}}$ (Eq.~(\ref{eq:expdvector})) encodes all the information for the steady-state transition at $m=0$.
+The lowest-order expansion of $\vec{d}_{\textbf{k}}$ (Eq.~(\ref{eq:expdvector})) encodes all the information for the steady-state transition at $m=0$.
 The higher-order terms are irrelevant to the scaling of $\sigma_H$, reflecting the topological nature of the steady-state transition.
 The expansion~(\ref{eq:expdvector}) also governs the characteristics of the DQPTs in the vicinity of $m=0$.
 This refers to not only the characteristic time but also the scaling of the dynamical free energy.
-In the vicinity of $m=0$, the derivative of $g(t)$ at the critical times satisfies (See Supplementary Material for the detailed derivation)
+In the vicinity of $m=0$, the derivative of $g(t)$ at the critical times satisfies (See App.~\ref{sec:appendix} for the derivation)

 If there are multiple singularities in the Brillouin zone, the right-hand side of Eq.~(\ref{eq:cendptmain}) should be a sum over all the singularities.
 Note that the roots of $\vec{d}_{\textbf{k}}(m_i) \cdot \vec{d}_{\textbf{k}}(m)=0$ form a circle centered at $\textbf{q}$.
 If $d_{\textbf{k}}(m)$ is a constant on this circle, $t^*=\displaystyle\frac{(2n+1)\pi}{2d_{\textbf{k}}(m)}$ for a specific $n$ is a point in the time axis, and $t=t^{*\pm}$ in Eq.~(\ref{eq:cendptmain}) in fact means that $t$ approaches $t^*$ from above or from below, respectively.
 If $d_{\textbf{k}}(m)$ on the circle $\vec{d}_{\textbf{k}}(m_i) \cdot \vec{d}_{\textbf{k}}(m)=0$ varies with $\textbf{k}$, thereafter, $t^*$ becomes an interval (Fisher interval) in the time axis.
 In this case, $t^{*+}$ and $t^{*-}$ denote the upper and lower endpoints of the Fisher interval, respectively.
 In the limit $m \to 0$, a Fisher interval always narrows into a point, the two critical times $t^{*\pm}$ then merge into one point and $\displaystyle dg/dt |_{t=t^{*\pm}}$ becomes the one-sided limit of $dg/dt$.